 The Crown says NO! – Absolute Royal Refusal

-If you are considering filing a trade mark one of the most pertinent questions you should always ask yourself and an indeed an IP lawyer is, “is my trade mark registrable”.
-Most of our readers will be well aware that, not every trade mark is capable of registration and the Trade Mark Act 1994 (the Act) granted the UK trade mark registry the power to refuse registration of trade marks in several circumstances.
+If you are considering filing a trade mark one of the most pertinent questions you should always ask yourself, and your IP lawyer is, “Is my trade mark registrable?”.
+Most of our readers will be well aware that, not every trade mark is capable of registration and the Trade Mark Act 1994 granted the UK trade mark registry the power to refuse the registration of trade marks in several circumstances.

-As an IP lawyer, we are frequently reminded that the question of registrability is not always at the forefront of our client’s minds, and unfortunately for Grant Harrold (Mr Harrold) the former butler of Prince Charles he had already incorporated a company, secured domain names amongst other things to later find out his brand name was incapable of registration.
+As a specialist IP law firm, we are frequently reminded that the question of registrability is not always at the forefront of our client’s minds.
+In one case, Grant Harrold (Mr Harrold), the former butler of Prince Charles, had already incorporated a company and secured domain names, amongst other things, only to later find out his brand name was incapable of registration.

 So, let us take a look at the facts of this particular case.
 On 27 June 2018, Mr Harrold filed an application to register the logo below in relation to training education and consultancy services related to entertainment and etiquette.

 Shortly after the application was published the examining officer raised objections to the application on the basis of section 3(5) and 4(1)(d) of the Act, which provides that:

 3(5) A trade mark shall not be registered in the cases specified, or referred to, in section 4 (specially protected emblems).

 4(1) A trade mark which consists of or contains –

 (d) words, letters or devices likely to lead persons to think that the applicant either has or recently has had Royal patronage or authorisation, shall not be registered unless it appears to the registrar that consent has been given by or on behalf of Her Majesty or, as the case may be, the relevant member of the Royal family.”